Sacramento County Sheriff’s Department arrests deputy on suspicion of domestic abuse

 #ReadLocal

+Hampton said McIntyre’s administrative leave was related to the domestic violence incident.

-He will be booked into the Sacramento County jail Tuesday evening on suspicion of misdemeanor and felony domestic violence, according to the release.
+He was to be booked into the Sacramento County jail Tuesday evening on suspicion of misdemeanor and felony domestic violence, according to the release.

 Comments